As-Built-Report/As-Built-Report/CONTRIBUTING.md

 10. That's the main shell for a new report repository completed!
 Make a Pull Request from your fork to the main repository for the initial commit with the main framework for the new report

-The last step is to make a pull request to the main AsBuiltReport project to add your new report as a Required module for the project.
-AsBuiltReport contains a file in the root directory called `AsBuiltReport.psd1`.
-Make a pull request that adds your new report repository name in to the "Required Modules" section.
+The last step is to make a pull request to the main AsBuiltReport repository to do the following things;
+1. Add your new report module as a required module for AsbuiltReport in `AsBuiltReport.psd1`.
+2. Add your report to the "validateset" for the -Report parameter on the `New-AsBuiltReportConfig` function

 ## License
 By contributing, you agree that your contributions will be licensed under its MIT License.